amateurtools/Plucks/README.md

 Installation

-    Requires Juce 8+, Projucer may help.
+    Building it Requires Juce 8+, Projucer may help.
+If you're not on Linux and want a build, just create an issue.

 Technical Notes

-    WIP: The sound of Plucks may change over time. the goal is to aim for sonic improvements while reducing CPU use. (unless I add more features)
+    WIP: The sound of Plucks may change over time. the goal is to aim for sonic accuracy, improvements, and elegance, while optimizing on CPU.

-    A future "advanced" page is planned for more parameter tweaks.
+    A secret "advanced" page is available in the hamburger menu

     Forked under GNU or MIT license(s); uses JUCE and VST frameworks.